mahoney1/docs/commercialpaper-query-tutorial.md

 ## Scenario

-Isabella, an employee of MagnetoCorp and investment trader Balaji from Digibank - should be able to see the history (from the ledger) of a Commercial paper, now that it has been redeemed (some 6 months after it was initially issued).
-Luke (a developer@Digibank), needs to add query functionality to the smart contract, and provide the client apps for Digibank, so that Balaji (or indeed Isabella) can query the ledger from the application.
+Isabella, an employee of MagnetoCorp and investment trader Balaji from DigiBank - should be able to see the history (from the ledger) of a Commercial paper, now that it has been redeemed (some 6 months after it was initially issued).
+Luke (a developer@Digibank), needs to add query functionality to the smart contract, and provide the client apps for DigiBank, so that Balaji (or indeed Isabella) can query the ledger from the application.
 The upgraded smart contract should be active on the channel so that the client applications can perform queries and report on the ledger history.

 OK, lets get started !